iterative/dvc.org/static/docs/commands-reference/cache_dir.md

 Helper to set the `cache.dir` configuration option.
-Unlike doing so with `dvc config cache`, this command transform paths (`value`) that are provided relative to the present working directory into paths **relative to the config file location**.
+Unlike doing so with `dvc config cache`, this command transform paths (`value`) that are provided relative to the current working directory into paths **relative to the config file location**.
 They are required in the latter form for the config file.

 ## Options